 - History: indicate a number of historical events.The years these events took place have to be covered/crossed out on the bingo cards.

-In a playful way, students are asked to explore different kinds of notions concerning your subject matter.
+In a playful way, students are asked to explore different kinds of notions concerning your subject.
 Brain connections and information processing are reinforced.

 Use a digital spinner to play bingo with your students

 The LessonUp spinner is the perfect interactive element for the learning technique bingo.
-Teachers digitally initiate the spinning of the wheel, and students have to cross out their answers on their own bingo cards.
-Just as they do while playing bingo at home.
+Teachers digitally initiate the spinning of the spinner, and students have to cross out their answers on their own bingo cards, just as in the traditional bingo.

 If you are working with words, make sure you prepare your own bingo cards beforehand.
 There are online generators that help create them with a tailor-made number of words.
 Once done, you can send them via email to your students, or print them out.
 If you are a maths teacher, you can use standard bingo cards with numbers.
 On the various sections of the spinner, indicate the chosen additions, countries, historical events, or any other data that you want your students to work with.